 Eligibility Criteria - Exclusion Potential subjects who meet any of the following criteria will be excluded from participating in the study: Exclusion Criteria following Screening The subject must not: 1.
-Be currently pregnant or lactating.2.
-Be diabetic.3.
-Be currently using any ocular medications or have any ocular infection of any type.4.
-By self-report, have any ocular or systemic disease, allergies, infection, or use of medication that might contraindicate or interfere with contact lens wear, or otherwise compromise study endpoints, including infectious disease (e.g., hepatitis, tuberculosis), contagious immunosuppressive disease (e.g., Human Immunodeficiency Virus [HIV]), autoimmune disease (e.g. rheumatoid arthritis, Sjögren's syndrome), or history of serious mental illness or seizures.
-See section 9.1 for additional details regarding excluded systemic medications.5.
-Have habitually worn rigid gas permeable (RGP) lenses, orthokeratology lenses, or hybrid lenses (e.g. SynergEyes, SoftPerm) within the past 6 months.6.
-Be currently wearing monovision or multifocal contact lenses.7.
-Be currently wearing lenses in an extended wear modality.8.
-Have a history of strabismus or amblyopia.9.
-Be an employee (e.g., Investigator, Coordinator, Technician) or immediate family member of an employee (including partner, child, parent, grandparent, grandchild or sibling of the employee or their spouse) of the clinical site.10.
-Have participated in a contact lens or lens care product clinical trial within 7 days prior to study enrollment.
+Be currently pregnant or lactating.
+2. Be diabetic.
+3. Be currently using any ocular medications or have an ocular infection of any type.
+4. By self-report, have any ocular or systemic disease, allergies, infection, or use of medication that might contraindicate or interfere with contact lens wear, or otherwise compromise study endpoints, including infectious disease (e.g., hepatitis, tuberculosis), contagious immunosuppressive disease (e.g., Human Immunodeficiency Virus [HIV]), autoimmune disease (e.g. rheumatoid arthritis, Sjögren's syndrome), or history of serious mental illness or seizures.
+See section 9.1 for additional details regarding excluded systemic medications.
+5. Have habitually worn rigid gas permeable (RGP) lenses, orthokeratology lenses, or hybrid lenses (e.g. SynergEyes, SoftPerm) within the past 6 months.
+6. Be currently wearing monovision or multifocal contact lenses.
+7. Be currently wearing lenses in an extended wear modality.
+8. Have a history of strabismus or amblyopia.
+9. Be an employee (e.g., Investigator, Coordinator, Technician) or immediate family member of an employee (including partner, child, parent, grandparent, grandchild or sibling of the employee or their spouse) of the clinical site.
+10. Have participated in a contact lens or lens care product clinical trial within 7 days prior to study enrollment.
 Exclusion Criteria following Baseline Evaluation The subject must not: 11.
-Have clinically significant (grade 3 or higher on the FDA grading scale) slit lamp findings (e.g., corneal edema, neovascularization or staining, tarsal abnormalities or bulbar injection) or other corneal or ocular disease or abnormalities that contraindicate contact lens wear or may otherwise compromise study endpoints (including entropion, ectropion, chalazia, recurrent styes, glaucoma, history of recurrent corneal erosions, aphakia, moderate or above corneal distortion, herpetic keratitis). ---------------------------------- --
+Have clinically significant (grade 3 or higher on the FDA grading scale) slit lamp findings (e.g., corneal edema, neovascularization or staining, tarsal abnormalities or bulbar injection) or other corneal or ocular disease or abnormalities that contraindicate contact lens wear or may otherwise compromise study endpoints (including entropion, ectropion, chalazia, recurrent styes, glaucoma, history of recurrent corneal erosions, aphakia, moderate or above corneal distortion, herpetic keratitis).
 12. Have fluctuations in vision due to clinically significant dry eye or other ocular conditions.
 13. Have had or have planned (within the study period) any ocular or intraocular surgery (e.g., radial keratotomy, PRK, LASIK, iridotomy, retinal laser photocoagulation, etc.).
 Disallowed Medications/Interventions Subjects will not be eligible to enroll if they are taking any ocular medications, or any systemic medications that would normally contraindicate contact lens wear or may otherwise compromise study endpoints.
 See section 9.1 for details regarding disallowed systemic medications.

-Measurements and Procedures The key procedure associated with the primary and secondary endpoints for this study will be the evaluation of subjective comfort using the CLUE questionnaire at follow-up.
-Other measurements and procedures related to observational endpoints will include: - Completion of the CLUE questionnaire at fitting and follow-up - Measurement of HLHC VA using ETDRS charts at follow-up - Measurement of lens orientation at 1- and 3-minutes following insertion, and following settling Microbiology or Other Laboratory Testing Not applicable for this study.
-Study Termination The occurrence of one or more Unanticipated Adverse Device Effect (UADE), or any SAE where relationship to study agent cannot be ruled out, will result in stopping further dispensing investigational product.
+Measurements and Procedures Key procedures associated with the endpoints for this study will include: - Measurement of HLHC VA using ETDRS charts - Examination of the anterior segment using a slit lamp biomicroscope and grading findings using the FDA grading scale - Assessment of general lens fitting characteristics (centration, movement, push-up test) - Assessment of lens orientation and rotational stability using a slit lamp biomicroscope - Overseeing completion of subjective questionnaires Microbiology or Other Laboratory Testing Not applicable for this study.
+Study Termination The occurrence of an Unanticipated Adverse Device Effect (UADE) or Serious Adverse Event (SAE) for which a causal relationship to a test article cannot be ruled out, will result in stopping further dispensing investigational product.
 In the event of a UADE or SAE, the Sponsor Medical Monitor may unmask the treatment regimen of subject(s) and may discuss this with the Principal Investigator before any further subjects are enrolled.
 Ancillary Supplies/ Study-Specific Materials Lens cases, fluorescein strips and preservative-free rewetting drops / artificial tears will be supplied for use as needed.
 Principal Investigator(s) and Study Institution(s)/Site(s) A full list of Principal Investigators, clinical sites, and institutions is kept separately from the Study Protocol and is included in the study Trial Master File.